lispysnake/serpent-demo-paddle/README.md

     sudo eopkg it -c system.devel sdl2-image-devel sdl2-devel mesalib-devel ldc dub dmd

-As with Serpent, you will **currently** need to have `serpent-support` checked out and built locally.
-We're going to address this to allow linking to dynamic bgfx, etc, to make this step much easier.
+As Serpent is currently in prealpha stages, we don't yet distribute an SDK.
+Thus you must have `serpent-support` built in `../serpent-support` to be able to build this demo.

 Make sure you have all modules cloned recursively: